 A content delivery network (CDN) refers to a geographically distributed group of servers that work together to provide fast delivery of Internet content.

 At Cloudsmith, we developed what we call the Package Delivery Network, or PDN.
 It’s like a highly customized CDN that knows that it deals with packages, package authentication, and client package management tooling.
 It helps deliver packages faster to distributed users.

 Package management was a lot simpler at the start of my tech career when it was just me, an exe, and an FTP server!

 Package management has always been complex, even when dealing with a more straightforward landscape of a small number of dependent packages dealing with only one package format.
 Modern package repositories need to host many formats, deal with complicated dependencies from many feeds while dealing with the problems of scaling, distribution, and security.

-Check out part 2 of this blog, where we delve into trends in the software landscape that have changed what developers and organizations want from a package repository.
+Check out part 2 of this blog below, where we delve into trends in the software landscape that have changed what developers and organizations want from a package repository.